acut3/acut3.github.io/_posts/2023-01-03-fetch-diversion.md

 enought to keep the application happy.

 I won't get into the details of the 2<sup>nd</sup> API call, but I was *extremely* lucky.
-There was another Path Diversion that was possible there, and I was able to divert this call toward a 2<sup>nd</sup> avatar that would contain a suitable response.
+There was another Fetch Diversion that was possible there, and I was able to divert this call toward a 2<sup>nd</sup> avatar that would contain a suitable response.